MUSA611-CPLN692-spring2019/cpln692-week9/README.md

 - Publish them through github pages
 - Include the links to the live examples in your pull request.

-## Homework Assignment -- Heatmap example and Custom Style example
+## Homework Assignment Completed -- Heatmap and Custom Style example
 - Changed color for earthquake heatmap
 - Added three markers for custom style example
 - Changed map views